 - a.
 Suspension of a development order will occur if a code case was initiated on the subject property by the Code Compliance Division and is found to be in violation of code provisions by the Special Magistrate.
 The suspension shall take effect immediately after the 30-day appeal period of the Special Magistrate's order has expired.
-No new development applications shall be processes for the subject site unless the proposed development application is required to rectify the code case, then the PZB Director may authorize the DM to process the request. - b.
+No new development applications shall be processed for the subject site unless the proposed development application is required to rectify the code case, then the PZB Director may authorize the DM to process the request. - b.
 Suspension of a development order will occur if there is a violation of a condition of approval.
 A violation of a development order is considered a violation of the code.
 The PZB Director shall have the option to report the violation to Code Compliance or to set a hearing with the respective decision-making body to impose corrective action. - c.
 A suspension of a development order, as indicated above, shall be documented and recorded with the Palm Beach County Clerk of Courts.
-The document shall indicate the reason for the suspension and must express that no new developments orders shall be processed until the suspension is removed.
+The document shall indicate the reason for the suspension and must express that no new development orders shall be processed until the suspension is removed.
 A document removing the suspension shall be recorded once all violations are rectified.
 The property owner may be required to pay the recordation and processing fees. - d.
 A suspension may be waived if: - i.
 The property owner is a government agency. - ii.
 The violation was not self-imposed and due to a government-caused delay. - iii.
-Litigation which prevents or delays compliance.
-Documentation of active litigation may be required.

-3. Revocation of a Development Order

-- a.
-Type A1 development orders: The PZB director shall maintain the right to revoke development orders if a property owner violates the conditions of approval. - b.
+Litigation prevents or delays compliance.
+Documentation of active litigation may be required. - 3.
+Revocation of a Development Order - a.
+Type A1 development orders: The PZB director shall have the right to revoke development orders if a property owner violates the conditions of approval. - b.
 Type A2, B and C development orders: If a property owner fails to comply with conditions of approval, the PZB Director shall set a hearing with the original final decision-making body, for consideration of revocation of the development order.
 The DM shall notify the property owner of the date, time and reason for the hearing.
 The decision-making body shall consider the same review criteria of the development order as the original approval and as provided for in the Development Review Manual. - c.
 The hearing process for a revocation of Type A2, B and C development orders shall comply with the following: - i.
-Legal Notice shall be advertised in a newspaper of general circulation at least fifteen (15) calendar days prior to the date of the hearing.
+Legal Notice shall be advertised in a newspaper of general circulation at least fifteen (15) calendar days prior to the date of the hearing. - ii.

-- ii.
 The hearing shall be scheduled to occur within ninety (90) calendar days of notification to the property owner that consideration for revocation has occurred. - iii.
 If the decision-making body revokes a development order, any future development shall require a new development application. - iv.
-If the decision-making body does not revoke the development order, it will remain valid and may have newly imposed conditions of approval determined by the body.
+If the decision-making body does not revoke the development order, it will remain valid and may have newly imposed conditions of approval determined by the body. - D. Appeals - 1.
+Standing to file an appeal of a development review decision shall be limited to the property owner, contract purchaser, authorized agent of the owner/purchaser or those property owners within 500 feet of the subject property or as otherwise provided by Florida Statutes. - 2.
+A recommendation by staff, committee, or board acting in their advisory capacity is not a final decision and is not appealable. - 3.
+Any person aggrieved by a final decision included in this article shall exhaust all administrative remedies available prior to applying to the courts for judicial relief.